vasi-stan/CRM/README.md

 - front-end - built with Angular.

 Into an old laptop I've installed fedora 35.
-Angular is running into apache server, Spring is launched from command line.
+Angular is running into apache server.

 I still need to add auth section witch is in progress.